Onboarding Crypto Clients: The Accounting Firm's Checklist (2026)

 Onboarding Crypto Clients: The Accounting Firm's Checklist

+Once an engagement is scoped and accepted, onboarding is the step that turns a signed crypto client into a deliverable file, and this guide is the checklist for doing it without leaving gaps.
 A crypto client is not a normal new client with a wallet address attached.
-Onboarding has to deliver three things the standard process does not: complete access capture, an engagement letter that scopes on-chain work and its limits, and the firm's own due diligence on a higher-risk profile.
-This guide is that discipline, hedged, because these are the firm's obligations under its professional and AML rules.
+Onboarding has to deliver three things the standard process does not: complete access capture, an engagement letter that scopes the on-chain work and its limits, and the firm's own due diligence on what is often a higher-risk profile.
+This spoke picks up where scoping ends and sits beneath building a crypto practice.
+It is hedged, because these are the firm's obligations under its professional and AML rules.

-- Crypto onboarding adds: complete wallet/exchange access capture, a crypto-scoped engagement letter, and the firm's own client due diligence.
+- Crypto onboarding adds three things: complete wallet and exchange access capture, a crypto-scoped engagement letter, and the firm's own client due diligence.

-- A standard new-client form + one address is insufficient — it neither establishes complete data nor defines responsibility.
+- A standard new-client form plus one address is insufficient; it neither establishes complete data nor defines responsibility.

-- Treat "is this the complete set of addresses/accounts?" as a documented client representation, not an assumption.
+- Treat "is this the complete set of addresses and accounts?" as a documented client representation, not an assumption.

-- The firm has its own AML/KYC obligation; a crypto client can be higher-risk — jurisdiction-/professional-body-specific.
+- The firm has its own AML and KYC obligation, and a crypto client can be higher-risk.
+This is jurisdiction- and professional-body-specific.

-- Declining/exiting is a legitimate professional decision.
-Obligations are the firm's; not professional/legal/AML advice.
+- Declining or exiting is a legitimate professional decision.
+The obligations are the firm's, and this is not professional, legal, or AML advice.

 Three things beyond the normal process